0xF6/MSBump/README.md

 ## Settings

-MSBump settings can be declared in a separate `.msbump` file.
+MSBump settings can be declared in a separate `.ivy` file.
-This file must be placed next to the project file, and must have the same name as the project file, but with the `.msbump` extension.
-Alternatively, it can be named simply as `.msbump`.
+This file must be placed next to the project file, and must have the same name as the project file, but with the `.ivy` extension.
+Alternatively, it can be named simply as `.ivy`.
 The file itself is a JSON file that contains the properties for the task object.
 When per-configuration settings are desireable, the settings file should be structured like this:
 ```js